Dr. Weimer of Columbia University has received consulting fees from Roche.)

 Historical note and terminology

 In the early 1980s many clinical and serological studies started focusing on peripheral neuropathy syndromes associated with IgM paraproteinemia.
-Paraproteins have also been referred to as M-proteins or (benign) monoclonal gammopathies.
+Paraproteins have also been referred to as M-proteins or (benign) monoclonal gammopathies of undetermined significance (MGUS).
 The specificities of these paraproteins were almost invariably found to be directed to carbohydrate determinants present on different glycoproteins and glycolipids distributed in neural tissue.
-The first to be identified were myelin-associated glycoprotein and structurally related glucuronic acid-containing acidic glycosphingolipids (Quarles 1997).
+The first to be identified were myelin-associated glycoprotein (MAG) and structurally related glucuronic acid-containing acidic glycosphingolipids (Quarles 1997).

 In some cases the IgM paraprotein also has cold agglutinating activity with anti-Pr specificity (Arai et al 1992; Willison et al 1993; Herron et al 1994).
 In other cases craniobulbar motor involvement, including ophthalmoplegia, may also be present (Ilyas et al 1992; Herron et al 1994).
 To reflect this, in 1996 the acronym CANOMAD was coined to encompass this phenotype, chronic ataxic neuropathy with ophthalmoplegia, M-protein, agglutination and disialosyl antibodies (Willison et al 1996).
 Although this acronym is useful as an aide memoir when considering potential cases, it should be appreciated that not all cases exhibit the full spectrum of clinical features.
 Nevertheless, the association between ataxia and anti-GD1b antibody is strong (Stork et al 2014).
 In a Japanese series of 5 cases of sensory ataxic neuropathy with anti-GD1b antibodies and IgM paraproteinemia, all patients had severe sensory ataxia and areflexia, but only 1 of the 5 cases manifested a transient diplopia on lateral gaze and 2 of the 5 cases had cold agglutinins (Susuki et al 2001).
 In contrast, 2 cases reported as part of a long-term follow-up of paraproteinemic neuropathy cases had all the features of CANOMAD (Ponsford et al 2000).